 - TMJ treatment

-Gold Badge: Gold badges are assigned to the best doctors who ace each category
+Gold badge: Gold badges are assigned to the best doctors who ace their respective category

-Silver Badge: Silver badges are assigned to exemplary dentists who are just a bit behind the gold dentists
+Silver badge: Silver badges are assigned to exemplary dentists who are just a step behind the gold dentists

-Bronze Badge: Bronze badges are offered to great dentists who are working their way up to silver or gold status
+Bronze badge: Bronze badges are offered to great dentists who are kin the process of working their way up to silver or gold status

-- Porcelain Veneers & Cosmetics Badge: A gold badge means the doctor has performed thousands of cosmetic treatments, has posted hundreds of photos to their profile, and is a perfect choice for cosmetic dentistry treatment.
-A silver badge means the doctor has performed hundreds of cosmetic procedures and posted dozens of treatment photos and is a great choice for cosmetic treatments.
-A bronze badge means the doctor has performed a handful of porcelain veneer treatments and is an above-average choice for cosmetic treatments.
+Look for this badge if you're seeking a terrific cosmetic dentist.
+A gold badge indicates that your doctor has performed countless cosmetic treatments, has posted dozens of photos of their cosmetic work to their Even28 profile, and is the perfect choice for seeking cosmetic dental work.
+A silver badge means that your doctor has performed many cosmetic procedures and is still a great choice for seeking cosmetic treatment.
+A bronze badge means that your doctor has performed a fair share of porcelain veneer cases and is an above-average choice for cosmetic dentistry treatment.

-- Scholar Badge: A gold badge means the dentist has extensive training and experience in their field.
-A bronze badge means the dentist has some training and experience, but not as much as a gold dentist.
+This badge lets you identify the more knowledgeable dentist.
+A gold badge means your dentist has extensive training and tons of experience in their respective field.
+A bronze badge means the dentist has quite a bit of training and experience, but not as much as a gold dentist.

-- Price Badge: A gold badge means the dentist offers the best prices in the area (as compared to neighboring dentists).
-A bronze badge means the dentist has prices that are slightly lower than neighboring dentists, but not by much.
+Use this badge to identify dentists who offer better cash prices to their patients.
+A gold badge means your dentist offers fantastic prices when compared to neighboring dentists.
+A bronze badge means your dentist has prices that are slightly lower than neighboring dentists, but not by that much.

-- Insurance Badge: A gold badge means the dentist accepts most insurance plans including PPOs, most HMOs, and possibly some government plans as well.
-A bronze dentist only accepts a few PPO plans and does not participate with much else.
+Use this badge to look for dentists who accept more insurance plans.
+A gold badge means your dentist accepts most insurance plans, which typically includes most PPO plans, some HMO plans, and possibly government insurance plans.
+In contrast, a bronze dentist usually only accepts a few PPO plans and does not participate with most other insurance plans.